 Packaging Is Part of the Color Strategy

 If you’re using natural colors, packaging isn’t just a container.
 It’s a control.
-Oxygen, light, and humidity exposure during storage can shift appearance even when the gummy’s texture and basic quality attributes remain within spec.
+Oxygen, light, and humidity during storage can shift appearance even when the gummy’s texture and other quality attributes remain in spec.

-In other words, your color system doesn’t stop at the depositor-it continues all the way through pack-out and shelf conditions.
+Your color system doesn’t stop at the depositor—it continues through pack-out and shelf conditions.

 Incoming QC: What to Control on Natural Color Raw Materials

 To keep finished gummies consistent, you need consistency at the raw material level.
-Natural colors should come with robust documentation and should be treated as controlled inputs with meaningful acceptance criteria.
+Natural colors should come with solid documentation and be treated as controlled inputs with meaningful acceptance criteria.

-When strength varies and isn’t controlled, operators are forced into visual adjustments-exactly the kind of undocumented variability that creates downstream quality and consistency problems.
+When strength varies and isn’t controlled, operators resort to visual adjustments—exactly the kind of undocumented variability that creates downstream quality problems.

 A Smarter Way to Track Stability: Color Drift Rate

 Pass/fail at release doesn’t tell you how a gummy will look later.
-A more useful, production-focused tool is to track color drift over time.
+Track color drift over time.
 Establish a baseline after conditioning, then measure at stability intervals and trend the change.
 This makes it easier to compare: